versatica/mediasoup-website/_includes/api/Transport.md

 * Read only

-A boolean indicating whether the `transport` has been closed.
+A Boolean indicating whether the `transport` has been closed.

 #### transport.iceRole
 {: #transport-iceRole .code}